dotnet-architecture/eShopOnContainers/README.md

 The <b>Windows Containers scenario is currently being implemented/tested yet</b>.
 The application should be able to run on Windows Nano Containers based on different Docker base images, as well, as the .NET Core services have also been tested running on plain Windows (with no Docker).
 The app was also partially tested on "Docker for Mac" using a development MacOS machine with .NET Core and VS Code installed, which is still a scenario using Linux containers running on the VM setup in the Mac by the "Docker for Windows" setup.
 But further testing and feedback on Mac environments and Windows Containers, from the community, will be appreciated.

+## Sending feedback and pull requests
+As mentioned, ew'd love to get your feedback, improvements and ideas.
+Create new issues at the issues section and/or send emails to cesardl@microsoft.com